Burhan7777/Scribble/Features.md

 22) Remove fall back to destructive migration and implement proper migration: DONE
 23) Animations in lazy-column when note is deleted:DELAYED
 24) Transitions between screens:DELAYED
-25) "No Notes found" animation in main screen and notebooks screen:
+25) "No Notes found" animation in main screen and notebooks screen:  DONE
 26) Rate app option while using app: DELAYED
 27) Update app option: DELAYED
 28) Firebase fix dialog boxes like in Instabuddy : DONE